Healthy Homes Assessment Pauatahanui

 Rental Property Home Assessments Pauatahanui

-The areas of rental property that are affected by Health Homes Standards.
-Healthy Homes Standard in Pauatahanui include each:
+Rental property areas affected by Health Homes Standards.
+Healthy Homes Standards in Pauatahanui include each:

 • Kitchens